Sign up to receive e-newsletters, discounts and promotions

-Visitors enjoy a free, self-serve tasting bar with samples of our 32 varieties of wine and juice.
+Visitors enjoy complimentary wine tasting of over 30 of our wines and juices.
 Wine cellar tours are offered hourly on Saturday and Sunday; other days by reservation.

 Our gift shop features our wines, gourmet foods, stemware and wine accessories.
 Picnic tables are available under the grape arbor in front of the winery.
 St. James Winery is closed on Thanksgiving and Dec.
 25.

-St. James Winery opened in 1970; it is one of Missouri's largest wine producers.
+St. James Winery opened in 1970; it is Missouri's largest and most awarded wine producer.